romain-delbec/alto-merger/README.md

 # Alto merger

-A python notebook that merges a .txt transcription on existing ALTO files.
+A python notebook that merges a raw manual transcription on existing ALTO files.
 This project was created in the context of the DataLAC project on which I was tasked with improving an HTR model.

 The original goal of this project is to match a manual transcription stored in a csv file onto some ALTO XML files that where generated from an existing HTR model.
 This was useful to create a training dataset for the improved HTR model.
 However there may be other uses for it.